-6in 4 Pin Molex to Left Angle SATA Power Cable Adapter
+6in 4 Pin LP4 to Left Angle SATA Power Cable Adapter

 Power a SATA hard drive from a conventional LP4 power supply connection

 Product ID: SATAPOWADPL

 - 1x Left-angle (90-degree) SATA power connector

 - Provides 6" in cable length

 The SATAPOWADPL Molex to 90-degree SATA power adapter features one 4-Pin Molex (LP4) male connector and a left angle, 90-degree SATA power connector (female), which enables you to power a Serial ATA hard drive from a conventional LP4 connection and eliminates the need to upgrade the computer power supply for compatibility with the SATA hard drive.